sargsyan/github-notifier/README.md

 More information on installation is on https://githubnotifier.net/#install

-If you like the application, please ★ the repo - it helps!
+If you like the application, please ★ the repo
 <br/>
 <br/>